 - Are there friends who moved away or whose houses burned with whom you’re still in contact?
 Do you keep in touch?
 What’s it like now?

-- A signed permission slip (in development) for every student involved in the project or interviewed under 18 years of age.
+- A signed permission slip for every student involved in the project or interviewed under 18 years of age.
 Click here to download the form.

-- Every unedited interview used for the documentary with the same naming convention as above: FirstName_LastName_School_Grade
+- Every unedited interview used for the documentary with the same naming convention as above: School_FirstName_LastName_Grade

 - Three (3) hi-resolution stills from the production

 Please share the folder with firstname.lastname@example.org and email@example.com.

 - All of the unedited interviews must begin with "Please state and spell your first and last names.
 Then say what school you attend and what grade you are in."

 - Students must observe copyright rules with regards to images and music.